Yzeghal/Econometrics/README.md

 library(aod) #contains functions such that wald test, whiwh we use in 2SLS. source("C:/Users/tayoy/Documents/GitHub/Econometrics/Basic Regression.R", local = b <- new.env())

-Except matrixcalc, none of them is required, since they only serve to build benchmarks and compare results.
+Apart from matrixcalc, none of them is required, since they only serve to build benchmarks and compare results.